svg-sprite/svg-sprite/README.md

   -q, --quiet                          Don't print any status messages
 ```

 Please [see below](#available-options) to learn more about the options and their values.
+Due to complexity issues, the `variables` option is not available for the CLI version.

 #### Examples